-Stop mode 4: RAMLV=1, PDDS=0, LPDS=1 STANDBY Set SLEEPDEEP to 1 Set PDDS to 1 WFI or WFE WKUP pin rising edge, RTC alarm event, NRST pin reset, IWDG reset, PVD's output.
-Note: Any of the EXTI0~EXTI17 external events can also wake up the system, but the system is reset after waking up.
+Stop mode 4: RAMLV=1, PDDS=0, LPDS=1 STANDBY Set SLEEPDEEP to 1 Set PDDS to 1 WFI or WFE WKUP pin rising edge, RTC alarm event, NRST pin reset, IWDG reset, PVD's output, TKEY wake-up signal.
+Note: Any of the EXTI0~EXTI18 external interrupts/events can also wake up the system, but the system is reset after waking up.
 Disable HSE, HIS, PLL and peripheral clock Off